michelle-miller/conversation/dialog-runtime.md

 The resulting output is displayed as follows:

-`The customer, 18-year-old John, wants a pizza with onion and olives, and then cake.`
+`The customer, 18-year-old John, wants a pizza with onions and olives, and then cake.`

 You can use the JSON editor to define context variables also.
 You might prefer to use the JSON editor if you want to add a complex expression as the variable value.
 See [Context variables in the JSON editor](dialog-runtime.html#context-var-json) for more details.